SikuliX/SikuliX-Docs/src/main/resources/docs/source/scripting.rst

         Be aware of the :ref:`convenience functions to manipulate paths <FileAndPathHandling>`.

 .. note::
-	**Java usage:** Since there is no default BundlePath, when not running a script, like in the situation, when using the Java API in Java program or other situations with the direct use of Java aware scripting languages, you can use this feature to set the one place, where you have all your images.
+	**Java usage:** Since there is no default BundlePath, when not running a script, like in the situation, when using the Java API in Java program or other situations with the direct use of Java aware scripting languages, you can use this feature to provide places, where you have stored your images.

 Example::